kataw/kataw/test/__snapshot__/parser/declarations/const/double-arrow-types.md

 ✖ Declaration or statement expected - start: 29, end: 32
 ✖ Expression expected - start: 37, end: 39
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 37, end: 39 ✖ Missing initializer in const declaration - start: 86, end: 87 ✖ Expected a `;` - start: 87, end: 89
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 37, end: 39 ✖ Expected a ')' to match the '(' token here - start: 78, end: 80 ✖ Missing initializer in const declaration - start: 86, end: 87 ✖ Expected a `;` - start: 87, end: 89
 ✖ Declaration or statement expected - start: 87, end: 89